Zilliqa/zli/README.md

   zli [command]

 Available Commands:
-  account     Generate or load mulitple accounts contract    Deploy or call zilliqa smart contract help        Help about any command rpc         readonly json rpc of zilliqa transfer    Transfer zilliqa token to a specific account version     Print the version number of zli wallet      Init a new wallet or get exist wallet info
+  account     Generate or load a large number of accounts contract    Deploy or call zilliqa smart contract help        Help about any command rpc         readonly json rpc of zilliqa spam        Send a large number of transactions transfer    Transfer zilliqa token to a specific account version     Print the version number of zli wallet      Init a new wallet or get exist wallet info